 Ruby Level of Excellence Award

-In September 2016, the Wisconsin Law Enforcement Torch Run (LETR) was recognized for their 2015 fundraising efforts at the International LETR Conference in Phoenix, Arizona.
-Wisconsin’s LETR received the Titanium $2.5 Million+ Award of Excellence for raising more than $2.5 million for Special Olympics Wisconsin.
+In September 2019, the Wisconsin Law Enforcement Torch Run (LETR) was recognized for their 2018 fundraising efforts at the 2019 International LETR Conference in Colorado.
+Wisconsin’s LETR received the Diamond Award of Excellence for raising more than $2 million for Special Olympics Wisconsin.
 The program was also recognized as the sixth largest grossing fundraising LETR program in the world!